jonhilgart22/Galvanize-Data-Engineering/Course Overview/lab.md

 You should know how to read and write files to S3 using a Python script at the end of this exercise.

-- Write a program that reads the file from S3 using boto3.
+- Write a program that reads the file from S3 using boto.

 - Calculate the frequencies of all the words in the file.